devshakur/Payloow-web/README.md

 My Contributions

-As a key member of the development team, I was responsible for designing, implementing, and integrating the Bills and Investment modules, as well as the Easy Buy feature.
+As a key member of the development team, I was responsible for designing, implementing, and integrating the Authentication, Bills and Investment modules, as well as the Easy Buy feature.

 Technologies Used